tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

 to submit up to 32 SFP instructions at once.
 The compiler looks for sequences of instructions that repeat, stores these and then "replays" them later.

-The current implemention of this is very much first cut: it does not handle kernels with rolled up loops very well.
+The current implementation of this is very much first cut: it does not handle kernels with rolled up loops very well.
 Best performance is typically attained by unrolling the top level loop and then letting the compiler find the repetitions and replace them with ``SFPREPLAY``.
 This works well when the main loop